Nahelou/Nahelou/README.md

 - 🔭 I’m currently focusing on web visualisation
 - 🌱 I’m currently learning frameworks (Vue and React)
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Dataviz : Application / Library / Project ... 😍
 - 📫 How to reach me: nahelouquentin@gmail.com